funilrys/PyFunceble/docs/usage/from-a-terminal.rst

         -c, --auto-continue, --continue
                                 Switch the value of the auto continue mode.
                                 Configured value: True
+        --cooldown-time COOLDOWN_TIME
+                                Switch the value of the cooldown time to apply between each test.
+                                Configured value: None
         --http                Switch the value of the usage of HTTP code.
                                 Configured value: True
         --local               Switch the value of the local network testing.